 What is the structure of a master’s thesis?

-The structure of a master’s thesis follows a predetermined structure.
+A master’s thesis follows a predetermined structure.
 Some colleges and universities develop their own specifications, but the basic structure is usually uniform.
 The structure of a master’s thesis corresponds to that of any academic work and is part of your proof that you have learned to work scientifically during your studies.

 Formally, a master’s thesis consists of three sections.
 The middle section, the actual text of the master’s thesis, is the most important, because it contains the results of your research and the answer to the central question.
 From a formal point of view, however, the upstream and downstream elements such as directories and annexes should be carefully prepared.